jopecl/Stock_Price_Prediction/readme.md

 # Stock Price Prediction

-A Deep Learning Approach for Stock Price Prediction and Trend Capturing
+A Deep Learning Approach for Stock Price Prediction and Trend Capturing by [Telmo Linacisoro](https://github.com/telmolinacisoro) and [José Pérez](https://github.com/jopecl)

 In this repository, you will find three different approaches for solving stock price predictions: